⋆。゚☁︎。⋆。 ゚☾ ゚。⋆

 ⋆ Navigation ⋆

-I never really gre up with any console, or gaming system.
+I never really grew up with any console, or gaming system.
 The idea of video games as a plastic cartrage you plug into a funny looking box wasn't something that I HAD as a kid.
 Instead, me and my cousins and my sister had a CD chock-full of pirated and bootlegged sega games, specifically from the sega genisis.
 We didn't know that as kids though, I sure as shit didn't, we just called it the "games CD" and never questioned it.
 To This Day, none of us can remember where that CD came from or who gave it to us, but it's the source of a lot of my fondest childhood memories.
-Sitting on the bed as I watched my older sibling and cousins play games, struggle against bosses, and explore these weird and wacy sounding worlds as best as we could when we were literally too young to read or understand the english on-screen properly.
+Sitting on the bed as I watched my older sibling and cousins play games, struggle against bosses, and explore these weird and wacky sounding worlds as best as we could when we were literally too young to read or understand the english on-screen properly.

 I was always too scared to play though.
 The only games I ever played on that CD were Where's Waldo, and that one Thomas the Tank Engine game, except instead of playing the actual game part I'd just do the colouring book instead.
 Kind of hilarious.
-But, it's probably where my love of letsplay youtubers omes from, that fondness for idly sitting by as someone plays the game for you, and the enjoyement that can come from it feeling like a shared experiance rather than a solitary one.
+But, it's probably where my love of letsplay Youtubers comes from, that fondness for idly sitting by as someone plays the game for you, and the enjoyement that can come from it feeling like a shared experiance rather than a solitary one.
 A lot of my favourite games, and the experiances of those stories, at first came from secondhand playing (some still do).
-But, I'd be lying if I didn't mention how I gre out of that, partly.
+But, I'd be lying if I didn't mention how I grew out of that, partly.

 Sometime in elementry school (middle school for most westerners) was when I picked up gaming again through gamejolt.
-Back then, it was a website filled to the brim with FREE games. it was always explicitly free back then, and it opened up my eyes to the plethora of games that can be found out there in the world.
+Back then, it was a website filled to the brim with FREE games.
+It was always explicitly free back then, and it opened up my eyes to the plethora of games that can be found out there in the world.
 From odd little RPGs, to innovative narrative games, to just plain fun time wasters, it had it all, and it finally broke shy little Kooki out of the mentality that playing games was scary, that failing was scary.
 I could die and try again a thousand times, and that became the fun of it.
 I'm not good at games, and I don't need to be to enjoy them.
 And, if you like, you can read about a few of the games that have had a segnificant impact on my life, failures and all.

 Hands down, my favourite game of all time.
 No questions asked, this little indie title gets everything I've ever loved about games down in spades.
 A moody atmosphere, tight gameplay, constant replayability and rewarding the player both for winning and for losing.
 Not to mention, this game has a lot of hidden secrets and depths you might not assume it has at first.
 I don't want to spoil anything, I highly urge you to play this yourself and maybe even find some of the secrets that spooked, dazzled and inspired me as a young kid playing this game.
 True story, when I was younger I had to get my PC wiped a few times because of reckless downloading of random files resulting in a lot of viruses, and every single time we'd re-install windows, the first program I'd get would be Roguelight.
 It was somewhere I'd go when I wanted to spend time by myself and be alone with my thoughts while still keeping me engaged with things to do.